Building Reef Resilience Through Invasive Algae Removal and Urchin Biocontrol in Kāne‘ohe Bay

 The challenge

 Invasive alien algae are a significant threat to Hawai‘i’s nearshore coral reef ecosystems.
-In ocean ecosystems that are already threatened by land-based pollution and overfishing, they can easily take over and smother reefs to death.
+In ocean ecosystems that are already threatened by land-based pollution and overfishing, they can easily take over and smother reefs causing death.
 Unfortunately, the reefs in Kāne‘ohe Bay are suffering from an overgrowth of invasive algae that forms thick, tangled mats.
-Gracilaria salicornia (gorilla ogo) and Kappaphycus/Eucheuma spp. (smothering seaweed) were introduced to the bay for aquaculture purposes in the early 1970s.
-These fast growing algae have now spread throughout the entire bay where they outcompete native seaweeds, smothering and killing coral reefs, covering up native fish habitat, preventing new corals from attaching to the reef, and reducing the overall health and biodiversity of the entire bay.
-Fortunately, native sea urchins (Tripneustes gratilla) like to eat it, but their populations are depleted in the bay.
+In the early 1970s, Gracilaria salicornia (gorilla ogo) and Kappaphycus/Eucheuma spp. (smothering seaweed) were introduced to the bay for aquaculture purposes.

-If nothing is done to stop the spread of invasive algae, it will continue to move northward, spreading from the bay to reefs along the rest of O‘ahu’s shoreline.
+If nothing is done to stop the spread of these invasive algae, they will continue to move northward, spreading from the bay to reefs along the rest of O‘ahu’s shoreline.

 Actions taken